POORT8/Poort8.Ishare.Service/README.md

 - then in step 1. an access_token is obtained from the serviceProvider
 - in step 2. - using both results from 0. and 1. - the service from the serviceProvider is called.
 Automated javastript tests check if the calls are successful

+## Acknowledgements

+This package was developed with partial funding from the Dutch Topsector Logistics.